 Like docile sheep in a vast flock, animals that are weighed, handled, sniffed, we advance slowly, penned in long queues.
 Tossed by the sea over endless days, our bodies sway slightly when we walk.
-Our stares are those of the shipwrecked that a joker God has suddenly thrown onto the shores of an unknown world.
-And we are already drunk with the liberty that a benevolent statue, out there, is promising us.
+Our stares are those of the shipwrecked, those a joker God has suddenly thrown onto the shores of an unknown world.
+And here we are, already drunk with the liberty that a benevolent statue is promising us.

-In our heads everything is reeling: fear and hope, sorrow and joy, past and future.
+In our heads, a myriad of emotions dances together: fear and hope, sorrow and joy, past and future.
 Around us, everything mixes together: the intonations of languages, the shouts of children, the murmuring of prayers.
 Everything mingles: traditional costumes, Sunday best, workmen’s shirts, hats, headscarves, turbans.
 Everything is muddled together: leather suitcases, wicker trunks, canvas bags.
 Everything becomes blurred: the sun of Italy, the snow of Russia, the mistral of France.